mpv-player/mpv/DOCS/man/input.rst

 Custom quotes also take the content literally, but are more flexible than single quotes.
-They start with ````` (back-quote) followed by any ASCII character, and end at the first occurance of the same pair in reverse order, e.g.
+They start with ````` (back-quote) followed by any ASCII character, and end at the first occurrence of the same pair in reverse order, e.g.
 ```-foo-``` or ````bar````.
 The final pair sequence is not allowed at the
 value - in these examples ``-``` and `````` respectively.
 In the second
 example the last character of the value also can't be a back-quote.